Hair Deposits | The Salon Showdown

 SERVICES NOT RENDERED

-Clients who find themselves in a stalemate have several legitimate grounds to dispute charges through their financial institutions.
-Beyond simple cancellations, a chargeback can be initiated if the stylist misrepresented the quality of their work, used substandard products, or failed to meet the specific terms described during the booking process.
+Clients have legitimate grounds to initiate a chargeback not just for cancellations, but if the provider misrepresented their work, used substandard products, or failed to meet specific terms agreed upon during booking.

 TRANSPARENCY

-Ultimately, the best way to ensure a fair experience for everyone involved is through total transparency and the proper labeling of fees.
-Stylists can protect their time more effectively by clearly labeling charges as "cancellation fees" rather than "deposits" and obtaining signed waivers that outline these terms.
+The best way to ensure a fair experience for everyone involved is through total transparency and the proper labeling of fees.
+Stylists can protect their time more effectively by labeling charges as retainer fees rather than deposits and obtaining signed waivers that outline these terms.

-Meanwhile, clients should remain aware that their credit card protections often override a salon's "no refund" sign if the promised service never occurs.
-Both parties should prioritize clear communication to ensure that the appointment remains a professional agreement rather than a legal dispute.
+Meanwhile, clients should remain aware that their credit card protections override a salon's "no refund" sign if the promised service never occurs.
+Both parties should communicate early in the transaction to ensure that the appointment remains a professional agreement rather than an

 BLOG | NOVEMBER 2025